mrkrd/cochlea3/README.rst

-cochlea3 -- Work In Progress!
+cochlea3 -- Work In Progress, i.e., API will change!
 ========

 *cochlea3* is a collection of inner ear models.
 All models are easily